Height-offset variables and pinning at infinity for gradient Gibbs measures on trees: Proofs

 For the proof of Statement (b) let $\nu$ be either the free state or a GGM of height-period $2$.
 We note that Statement (a) implies that $\int_{-\infty}^{+\infty}\vert \varphi_\infty^\nu (t) \vert \, \text{d}t <\infty$.
 Hence, from the Fourier-inversion formula (\cite[Chapter XV, Thm.
 3]{Fe71} or \cite[Ex.
 15.1.7]{Kl20}) we obtain that $H^{\rho,0}$ has the bounded continuous Lebesgue density

 which by the exponential bound \eqref{eq: charExpUB2} and the differentiation lemma (e.g., \cite[Thm.
-6.28]{Kl20}) is infinitely often differentiable. \end{proof} \begin{rk}[Extensions of Proposition \ref{pro: LebesgueCharacteristic}] As for the results of Propositions \ref{pro: MartingaleFree} and \ref{pro: MartingaleHiddenIsing}, also the result of Proposition \ref{pro: LebesgueCharacteristic} remains true if we replace the Cayley tree of order $d$ by the respective $d$-ary tree.
-In the particular case of the hidden Ising model the result further remains true if we fix any $\mod-2$ fuzzy spin configuration $\bar{\omega} \in \{\bar{0},\bar{1}\}^V$ and replace the distribution $\nu^{per}$ of gradients by the conditional distribution $\nu^{per}(\cdot \mid \bar{\sigma}=\bar{\omega})$.
-This follows from the fact that $\psi^{per}_\star$ is by definition an upper bound on the absolute value of the characteristic function of a gradient variable with respect to the two possible increments of the fuzzy chain. \end{rk}
+6.28]{Kl20}) is infinitely often differentiable. \end{proof} \begin{rk}[Extensions of Proposition \ref{pro: LebesgueCharacteristic}] As for the results of Propositions \ref{pro: MartingaleFree} and \ref{pro: MartingaleHiddenIsing}, also the result of Proposition \ref{pro: LebesgueCharacteristic} remains true if we replace the Cayley tree of order $d$ by the respective regular $d$-ary tree.
+In the particular case of 2-height periodic GGMs the result further remains true if we fix any $\mod-2$ fuzzy spin configuration $\bar{\omega} \in \{\bar{0},\bar{1}\}^V$ and replace the distribution $\nu^{\bar{\mu}}$ of gradients by the conditional distribution $\bar{\nu}^{\bar{\mu}}(\cdot \mid \bar{\sigma}=\bar{\omega})$.
+This follows from the fact that $\psi^{\bar{\mu}}_\star$ is by definition an upper bound on the absolute value of the characteristic function conditional on the possible increments of the fuzzy chain. \end{rk}